zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/importanthotkeys.md

 - Dismount the horse
 - You can modify how this works in the "Better Third Person Selection" MCM in the "General" tab, on the right side.

+### V while riding a horse

+- Quickly dismount your horse from behind into a combat-ready state.
+- This can be changed in the Immersive Horses MCM,

 ## Misc